 As a scholarship recipient you need to ensure you get the most out of your award.

 Each scholarship has conditions in place which are outlined in your terms and conditions.
 These conditions will require you to maintain standards of academic performance, enrolment loading and general conduct.

 Each semester your enrolment and results will be checked to ensure you are meeting the conditions of your scholarship.
 You will be notified, via your official communications channel in OASIS, if you have not met the requirements of your scholarship.

-If you are considering changing courses, check your Terms and Conditions to determine if you can keep your scholarship.
+If you are considering changing courses, check the Terms and Conditions of your scholarship to determine if you can keep your scholarship.

-Please notify the Scholarships Office if you wish to change your course.
+Please notify the Scholarships Office prior to switching courses.